nobraininside/dropQbsd/README.md

 - `userdoc` reaches LAN subnets and Syncthing ports only
 - Root has no permanent network access — only IPs in the `<updates>` table, populated on-demand

-Service IPs and mail server IPs are managed dynamically via PF tables, populated from configuration files in `/etc/tables/`.
+Service IPs and mail server IPs are managed dynamically via PF tables, populated from `local.conf`.
 No provider IPs are exposed in the public repository.

+OpenBSD and FreeBSD both use `pf`.
+NetBSD uses `npf`, which does not filter by user — it is on the roadmap, not yet supported.

 ### Domain Indicators